dtt101/checkout/README.md

 Use a version manager to get the version of Ruby required - examples include [RVM](https://rvm.io/), [rbenv](https://github.com/rbenv/rbenv) and [Frum](https://github.com/tako8ki/frum)

-Note the task specifies asks for version `2.6.6p146` which is available via rbenv as `2.6.6`.
+Note the task specifies version `2.6.6p146` which is available via rbenv as `2.6.6`.

 ## Installation